mtlynch/mtlynch.io/content/book-reports/strong-towns/index.md

 - The property value equation guides the natural growth of cities:
   1. A few people build shacks together in a new area.
-  1. More people join then and build more shacks nearby.
+  1. More people join them and build more shacks nearby.
   1. The land becomes more valuable because it has more buildings clustered together.
   1. Redevelopment pressure pushes some owners to renovate their shacks into better structures.
-  1. The nicer buildings have incentive to invest in shared infrastructure like reads and fire protection.
+  1. The nicer buildings have incentive to invest in shared infrastructure like roads and fire protection.
-  1. The info structure increases land value, incentivizing more redevelopment.
+  1. The infrastructure increases land value, incentivizing more redevelopment.
 - The flaw in this pattern is that it limits social mobility.
   - As a town is growing, poorer residents can grow with it.
   - Once a city reaches maturity, land is only affordable to the entrenched elites.

-### Automobiles' impact on cities

-- Cars influenced urban design in the 50s with the idea that connecting two places with roads and highways would increase the value of both.
-  - A more connected city is more valuable.
-- Instead, it drove down land prices because suburbanization meant people could live much farther from city centers.
-  - Tons of new land opened up for housing.
-- Cars upended the traditional pattern for growing and sustaining cities.
-  - As land values in city centers dropped, there was insufficient tax revenue to pay for maintenance.

 ### Public and private investment

 - Today in the US, public investment precedes private investment.
 - The government takes on most of the risk in developing cities.
-  - When private developers make initial investment, the government still often finances the deal and assumes the risk if development fails.
+  - When private developers make initial investment, the government often finances the deal and assumes the risk if development fails.
 - The government also assumes long-term maintenance responsibilities in cities.
 - When development is built to a finished state instead of growing organically and incrementally, early residents have incentive to constrain growth.
-  - Every additional resident means more people using limited resources like roads, parks, and libraries.
+  - Every new neighbor is another person with whom you have to share limited resources like roads, parks, and libraries.

 ### Cities must profit

 - A city must earn a profit in the long term to continue existing.
-  - A city that runs a long-term deficit will eventually fail to provide its expected services.
+  - A city that runs a long-term deficit will eventually fail to provide necessary services because there will be no money to pay for them.
 - Cities must make investments that earn a positive return.
   - e.g., if a city invests $1m in repairing a street, the street must generate at least $1m over its lifetime for the investment to be worthwhile.